The term “organization” simply stands for a group of people and forms a club, business, etc. to achieve a particular goal.

-Shriners and Masons are also two of the organizations which was formed many years ago but they both are still existing these days too.
+Shriners and Masons are also two organizations which were formed many years ago, but they both are still existing these days too.
 The shrine is also called as “playground of freemasonry”.

-Because to be a Shriner one should be a Mason but the same does not apply to Masons.
-As it is not necessary to be a Shriner for being Mason.
-Or it can be said that before to be a Shriner, be a Mason first.
+Because to be a Shriner, one should be a Mason, but the same does not apply to Masons as it is not necessary to be a Shriner to be Mason.
+Or it can be said that before being a Shriner, be a Mason first.

 Shriners vs Masons